Brown University's Policy on Handling Allegations of Research Misconduct

 D. Time Limit for Completing the Inquiry Report

-The inquiry committee will normally complete the inquiry and submit its report in writing to the Research Integrity Officer no more than 60 calendar days following its first meeting, unless the Research Integrity Officer approves an extension for good cause.
+The inquiry committee will normally complete the inquiry and submit its report in writing to the Research Integrity Officer no more than sixty (60) calendar days following its first meeting, unless the Research Integrity Officer approves an extension for good cause.
 If the Research Integrity Officer approves an extension, the reason for the extension will be entered into the records of the case and the report.
-The respondent also will be notified of the extension.

 A. Purpose of the Investigation